“Fall like a rose petal“, is a catchy title! I wanted to like this book.

 The style of the book impressed me, it was in the form of letters from a father to his son and daughter about how he and their mom handled the tough years.
-The couple were in the business of strategic reputation consulting and training, things were going well, and they had the big brands in India as their clients.
-Hoping to capitalise, they went big, expanded their business beyond their means, then suddenly their biggest client gave them an ultimatum.
+The couple were in the business of strategic reputation consulting and training, things were going well, and they had big brands in India as their clients.
+Hoping to capitalise, they went big and expanded their business beyond their means, and then suddenly their biggest client gave them an ultimatum.
 To keep the business afloat, they started borrowing from banks, clients, friends, family and even from moneylenders.
 This meant they lost the support system that we have around us to get through our dark times.

 The random chronology of the letters made the initial chapters quite engaging.
 But soon the writing became tiring and confusing; Are the couple doing well?
 Was the worst over?
 I was unable to follow the story and the events.
-The letters became longer, for example Chapter 10 was over fifty pages long, losing my attention in the midway.
-Even as I was nearing the end of the book, I was not clear on what led them to their current financial state?
+The letters became longer, for example, Chapter 10 was over fifty pages long, losing my attention in the midway.
+Even as I was nearing the end of the book, I was not clear on what led them to their current financial state.
 How are they managing to keep afloat?
-The author keeps raising these questions, but doesn’t provide answers directly, instead he writes in a convoluted way of being helped by karma, the universe paying back, kindness around us, prayers and so on.
+The author keeps raising these questions but doesn’t provide answers directly, instead, he writes in a convoluted way of being helped by karma, the universe paying back, kindness around us, prayers and so on.
 To me, an entrepreneurship book feels out of place for personal beliefs.

 As the book progressed, I was jumping between the lines and paragraphs as the prose became repetitive and preachy (which I hate) and I could not wait to put it down.
-Had the text been tightened, the fluff, dramatics & the theatre removed, the story told in plain words, the book could have turned out to be an informative read.
+Had the text been tightened, the fluff, dramatics & theatre removed, and the story told in plain words, the book could have turned out to be an informative read.
 As it is now, I am unable to recommend it.